Joe Wright: Feature films

 Wright directed the 2012 screen adaptation by Sir Tom Stoppard of Leo Tolstoy's classic novel Anna Karenina.
 The cast included Keira Knightley as Anna, Jude Law as her husband, Aaron Taylor-Johnson as her young love, Irish actor Domhnall Gleeson as Konstantin Levin, as well as Kelly Macdonald, Olivia Williams, Matthew Macfadyen and Michelle Dockery.
 Saoirse Ronan and Andrea Riseborough were initially cast, but dropped out and were replaced by Alicia Vikander and Ruth Wilson, respectively.

 Wright then directed the 2015 prequel to Peter Pan for Warner Bros.
 The film starred Hugh Jackman, Garrett Hedlund, Rooney Mara, Amanda Seyfried and Levi Miller as Peter.
 The screenplay by actor-turned-screenwriter Jason Fuchs was from the 2013 Hollywood Black List, a selection of popular unproduced scripts.
 The film was negatively received by critics and was considered a commercial flop, failing to recoup its budget at the box office.
 Rooney Mara's casting as Tiger Lily caused a controversy, due to her being of European ancestry, while Tiger Lily is traditionally portrayed as Native American.

 Wright's 2017 film Darkest Hour covers a pivotal month in the life of former British Prime Minister Winston Churchill.
 It stars Gary Oldman as Churchill, along with Ben Mendelsohn, Ronald Pickup, David Schofield, Kristin Scott Thomas, Samuel West and Lily James.
 Wright said the film was a rebuke to Donald Trump.

+In 2021, Wright directed The Woman in the Window, a psychological thriller starring Amy Adams, which received negative reviews.
+The same year, he also directed Cyrano, a musical based on the Cyrano de Bergerac.
+The film was well-received and earned multiple Golden Globe and BAFTA nominations.

+Wright is also set to direct AI thriller Alignment, written by Nathan Dotan and distributed by Fifth Season.